Skip to Content

 Want to visit Padre Pio Shrine in San Giovanni Rotondo in Italy?
 I visited the Sanctuary of St Padre Pio in Italy on my Puglia road trip.

 San Giovanni Rotondo with its Padre Pio Shrine is one of the best places to visit in Puglia for believers, spiritual seekers, and alike.
-And, here’s my guide on how to visit Padre Pio Shrine, what does Shrine of Padre Pio look like, how to get to San Giovanni Rotondo, and where to stay in San Giovanni Rotondo.
+And, here’s my guide on how to visit Padre Pio Shrine, what the Shrine of Padre Pio looks like, how to get to San Giovanni Rotondo, and where to stay in San Giovanni Rotondo.
+Find out where Padre Pio is buried and where to see Padre Pio in Italy.

 The crypt of Saint Padre Pio Shrine in Italy